valentina-b/ecosio-eco-friendly-cosmetics/README.md

 ![Search Feature](readme-files/img-features/img-features-search.png)

 **Breadcrumbs**
-* breadcrumbs are present throughout the `products` (i.e. webshop), `cart` and `checkout` Django apps and, additionally, throughout the `profiles`.
+* breadcrumbs are present throughout the `products` (i.e. webshop), `cart` and `checkout` Django apps and, additionally, throughout the `profiles` app.
-* the purpose of this feature is to ease the navigation across ECOSiO where navigation links might not be as helpful.
+* the purpose of this feature is to ease the navigation across ECOSiO only where navigation links might not be as helpful.
 Therefore, breadcrumbs don't appear on every webpage.

 ![Breadcrumbs Checkout Feature](readme-files/img-features/img-features-breadcrumbs-checkout.png)

 **Toasts**
 * small snippets of messages divided into 4 main categories: `toast_success`, `toast_info`, `toast_warning` and `toast_error`.
 * they appear on every page whenever a certain action has been done by the user.
-* their purpose is to give feedback on the action a user has just performed, such as logging in, logging out, adding a product to the cart, updating the cart, editing a blog post, finishing the checkout process, adding too many products in the card, donating loyalty points etc.
+* their purpose is to give feedback on the action a user has just performed, such as logging in, logging out, adding a product to the cart, updating the cart, editing a blog post, finishing the checkout process, adding too many products in the card, donating loyalty points, etc.
 * it generally consists of the title based on the toast category with a matching text about the action.
 The `toast_success` toast additionally has cart information, that is hidden on `profiles` pages and for some other activities if nothing is added to the cart.

 ![Toasts Features](readme-files/img-features/img-features-toasts.png)